rsdoiel/rsdoiel.github.io/blog/2024/10/18/a-quick-tour-of-deno-2.md

 ### Modules in Deno

 TypeScript and JavaScript support "modules".
 Specifically Deno supports [ES](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) modules.
-The nice thing about this is ES modules can be used with the same import export syntax in your web browser.
+The nice thing about this is ES modules can be used with the same import export syntax in your web browser supports.
 Deno supports local modules and remote modules accessed via URL just like your browser.
-At work we have our project documentation sites hosted on GitHub.
-I can write a module and host it there then import it into the program I am actively developing.
+At work I have our project documentation hosted on GitHub.
+I can write a TypeScript modules there too.
+I can then import them into a another project just by using the URL.

 Why is the significant?
-I don't need to rely on an external system like [npm](https://npmjs.com) though I can use npm modules if I want.
-Modules in the Deno community often use <https://jsr.io/> to register modules for others to use.
+I don't need to rely on an external system like [npm](https://npmjs.com) for module repositories.
+All I need is a simple static website.
+Modules in the Deno community often use <https://jsr.io/> as a common module registery.
 This includes Deno's standard library modules.
 Let's add the standard "fs" and "path" module to our happy deno project.
 Use Deno's "add" action.

 ~~~shell
 deno add jsr:@std/fs